- CrashPlan PROe

 To resolve the issue without updating wget, follow the steps below to manually retrieve the required JRE:

-- Move the JRE tarball into the Code42 server installation folder.
+- Move the JRE tarball into the enterprise server installation folder.

-- Use the installer downloaded in step 1 to reinstall the Code42 server.
+- Use the installer downloaded in step 1 to reinstall the enterprise server.

-The Code42 server installer locates the JRE and installs successfully.
+The enterprise server installer locates the JRE and installs successfully.

-The core problem is with older versions of wget, so if you follow the alternative solution without updating wget, you'll need to do this again the next time there's a Code42 server update.
+The core problem is with older versions of wget, so if you follow the alternative solution without updating wget, you'll need to do this again the next time there's a enterprise server update.